 Looking for the latest release notes?
 View release notes for SafeAssign.

-SafeAssign is a tool used to prevent plagiarism and to create opportunities to help students identify how to properly attribute sources rather than paraphrase.
+SafeAssign is a tool used to promote originality and to create opportunities to help students identify how to properly attribute sources rather than paraphrase.
 SafeAssign is effective as both a deterrent and an educational tool.

 SafeAssign compares submitted assignments against a set of sources to identify areas of overlap between the submitted assignment and existing works.